brew-stuff/homebrew-emacs/README.md

 It’s an alternative to the built-in `package.el` system that ships with Emacs 24.
 The advantage is more customizable builds and a much better interface.
-The disadvantage is that there are currently much fewer packages than are available through MELPA and Marmalade (but [you can help fix that!](#where-is-___)).
+The disadvantage is that there are currently many fewer packages than are available through MELPA and Marmalade (but [you can help fix that!](#where-is-___)).